Connecting SIP Lines

 Intracom Systems does not provide SIP lines.
 The lines must be purchased through a 3rd party phone line provider.
 VCOM can connect to SIP lines using a Direct IP Trunk or a Registered Trunk.
+If you use a Direct IP Trunk SIP Server Domain Authentication must be disabled in the System Settings.
 A Registered Trunk is the preferred method and will be covered in this guide.
 VCOM requires 1 trunk per DID.
 Once a SIP line is purchased you will be provided a phone number, username, PBX IP, and you will set up a password.

 Creating a SIP Client After logging into the VCOM System Administration under the System Configuration tab click Client Configuration.

 On the Client Type drop-down menu select “SIP Device: Intersystem/PBX Registered Trunk”.
 For Login Name enter in the username given by your SIP provider.
 The Login Password will be the password you set up with the SIP provider.
 In the screenshot above the Selector Talk/Listen Name is set to the phone number but this is not required.
 In the options panel below enable “Always Show Selector when Off-line”.
 Click save at the bottom of the menu.

 Click on the client you just made to highlight it then click Options.

 Scroll down to the bottom of the menu.
 For the SIP Target Primary Host Name enter in the PBX IP given by your SIP provider.
 You can also enter in the SIP Target Proxy Server IP Address, although this step is optional.

 The settings show above can be left default but it is likely that you will want to change them.
 Below is a description of what each option does.

 Call Notification Ring Tone: A file path can load an audio file to be played when an incoming call is placed.